Independent register of MiCA licensing status. EU MiCA is not affiliated with ESMA or any EU authority.

 When did MiCA come into force?

-MiCA’s rules for stablecoins (asset-referenced and e-money tokens) applied from 30 June 2024, and the rules for crypto-asset service providers (CASPs) applied from 30 December 2024.
-Member states could grant existing firms a transitional ("grandfathering") period of up to 18 months.
-The deadline was not uniform — Germany and Ireland ended theirs on 31 December 2025, while 1 July 2026 is the latest possible backstop, which ESMA has confirmed will not be extended.
+MiCA’s stablecoin rules applied from 30 June 2024.
+The CASP rules applied from 30 December 2024.
+Member states could give existing firms a transitional period of up to 18 months.
+The final window closed on 1 July 2026.

 Is the MiCA deadline the same in every EU country?